 The California Department of Public Health (CDPH), Office of AIDS (OA) conducts the U.S. Department of Health and Human Services' Centers for Disease Control and Prevention (CDC), Medical Monitoring Project (MMP), a surveillance project designed to produce nationally representative data about the health-related experiences and needs of persons living with HIV (PLWH) in the United States and California.
 The CA MMP Project Area is one of 23 state or local health department that conduct MMP nationwide.
 In California, Los Angeles and San Francisco counties also conduct MMP through the local health departments.

-Hepatitis B Vaccination for People Living with HIV
+Hepatitis B Vaccination for People Living with HIV (PDF)

-Hepatitis B Vaccination for Providers
+Hepatitis B Vaccination for Providers (PDF)

 National HIV Behavioral Surveillance System